ALAMEDA – The Raiders entered the NFL draft's opening round with a couple defensive players in mind.

 Miller was a second choice behind McGlinchey, but he still solves an issue on this offense.
 The right tackle has been a mess for years.
 Head coach Jon Gruden, this team’s primary shot caller, understood that.
 The Raiders have plenty of developmental linemen.
 They needed to use a premium pick in an effort to satisfy present and future needs.

-While there was some debate over Miller within the organization, offensive line coach Tom Cable is happy about this pick.
+While one source said there was some debate over Miller within the organization, offensive line coach Tom Cable is happy about this pick.
 He was a big Miller fan, and McKenzie said he played a big role in making this pick.

 His 2017 game tape wasn’t great, but he tested well at the NFL combine.
 Miller’s known as a hard worker focused on shoring up individual weaknesses, vital to someone who needs to develop.